Lloyd’s (naïve K-Means) Algorithm

 $$ \mu_i^{(t + 1)} \frac{1}{|S_i|} \sum_{x_j \in S_i^{(t)}} x_j $$

 Lloyd’s algorithm is the standard approach for this problem.
-However, it spends a lot of processing time computing the distances between each of the $k$ cluster centers and the $n$ data points.
-Since points usually stay in the same clusters after a few iterations, much of this work is unnecessary, making the naïve implementation very inefficient.
-Some implementations use caching and the triangle inequality in order to create bounds and accelerate Lloyd’s algorithm.
+However, it spends a lot of compute calculating the distances between each of the $k$ cluster centers and the $n$ data points.
+Since points usually stay in the same clusters after only a few iterations, much of this work is unnecessarily inefficient.
+Some implementations exploit this by caching (at the expense of increased memory usage) or using the triangle inequality (to create bounds) with the goal of accelerating Lloyd’s algorithm.